google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 A TLS client ({{tls_clients}}) can audit by verifying an SCT against any STH dated after the SCT timestamp + the Maximum Merge Delay by requesting a Merkle inclusion proof ({{get-proof-by-hash}}).
-It can also verify that the SCT corresponds to the certificate it arrived with (i.e., the log entry is that certificate, is a precertificate for that certificate or is an appropriate name-constrained intermediate ({{name_constrained}}).
+It can also verify that the SCT corresponds to the server certificate it arrived with (i.e., the log entry is that certificate, or is a precertificate corresponding to that certificate).

 Checking of the consistency of the log view presented to all entities is more difficult to perform because it requires a way to share log responses among a